sillsdev/appbuilder-storybuilder/README.md

     -o : Output location, used to specify where to store the finished video, will use current directory by default

     -l : Lower quality, used to generate a lower quality video for smaller file size for easier distribution (default videos will be 1280x720)

+    -os : Overlay video, used to specify the location of a test video to create an overlay video with the generated video

 # Testing Documentation
 Our source code can be tested using our provided unit tests in main_test.go, to which we are adding more tests as we progress.
 This is run as follows: